MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 - Make proper installer so that the user doesn't have to do manual work
 	- QuickAdd commmads: make function that appends to the `QuickAdd/data.json`.
 Install automatically if needed
  - Occasional cleanup of `PARS['📂']['list_paths_notes']`

+## Ideas to work on
+- Print to .pdf immediately from the note without interacting with LateX

 # Citing this work
 Please cite the following if you use it for publishable work (i.e., if you write your paper in Obsidian, and use this code to print to Latex)